PhilemonPhilippin/PhilemonPhilippin/README.md

 # 👤 About

 Hello there 😄 My name is **Philémon**.
-I studied law for 5 years, then I worked in social security law.

 I discovered **programming** in 2017 and immediatly fell in love with it.
 I started to learn it more seriously from end of 2021.

-My **work experience** includes 5 months of job training and 6 months of internship in a consulting firm.
+My **work experience** includes 6 months of work in a consulting firm and 5 months of job training.
-My career goals are rooted in a passion for continuous learning and the pursuit of excellence in my work.
+My career goals are rooted in a passion for continuous learning.

 The **languages and tools** I use the most are :